meilisearch/documentation/learn/experimental/auto-batching.md

 :::

-Auto-batching is an experimental feature designed to improve indexation speed and performance.
+Auto-batching is an experimental feature designed to improve indexation speed.

-If auto-batching is enabled, multiple document addition requests may be automatically combined into a batch and processed together, resulting in faster indexing.
+When auto-batching is enabled, consecutive document addition requests may be automatically combined into a batch and processed together, resulting in faster indexing.

 We would like your feedback on this feature!
 [Join the discussion](https://github.com/meilisearch/meilisearch/discussions/2070).